upb-uc4/api/hlf/scala/examination-regulation.md

     - TransactionError :: Json (refer to: [GenericError](../chaincode/errors.md#GenericError))
         - => error is returned,
           - If the examination regulation with the given name is not present on the ledger.
+          - If the state of data on the ledger is not consistent with the current model.
+            - This error should only occur if the model changes while the old ledger state remains without modification.